-All Housestaff are covered for malpractice while rotating through the UCLA-Olive View Program.
+All Housestaff are covered for malpractice while rotating at Olive View- UCLA Medical Center.
 Olive View-UCLA Medical Center is "self-insured."
 If a lawyer ever calls you, do not discuss a case with them.
-Call the Risk Management Department at whichever institution you are rotating through.
+Call the RiskManagement Department at whichever institution you are rotating through.
 Also, do not panic if you get a subpoena, but do not ignore it either.
 The standard practice is to subpoena every physician whose name appears in the chart.
 Simply contact Risk Management.
 At OVMC, contact Risk Management at (747) 210-3026, and notify your Chief Residents or Program Director.